5 Key Points in Measuring the Level of Corruption Within the Tender Process

-What is your experience of the insider threat and impact on your procurement and supply process?
-There are many areas of the procurement lifecycle where insider influence can manipulate the award of a contract towards an agreed vendor, however when we consider the tender process can we use data analysis to better understand the level of corruption risk.
+What is your experience of an insider threat and impact on your finance, procurement and project lifecycle?
+There are many areas of the procurement lifecycle where insider influence can manipulate the award of a contract towards an agreed vendor, however, when we consider the tender process can we use data analysis to better understand the level of corruption risk.

 “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.”

-When assessing the integrity, transparency and accountability within your organisations procurement process, its ability to ensure compliance with procurement policy and ethical standards can be integral in ensuring corruption risk and financial loss is prevented.
+When risk assessing the integrity, transparency and accountability within your organisations procurement process, the ability to ensure compliance with procurement policy and ethical standards can be integral in ensuring corruption risk and financial loss is prevented.

 There are a number of proactive checks that can be carried out to detect and mitigate procurement fraud and corruption risk that includes verifying conflicts of interest, politically exposed persons risk, financial standing and a vendor’s ability to perform a contract.